 Ibuprofen Use May Have a Negative Impact On Male Fertility

 When a couple is trying to conceive, the focus is often on the female partner.
 Many women will learn to track their periods, check for ovulation, and identify their fertile window.
-The male side of the equation should not be overlooked, however, including how ibuprofen use may have a negative impact on male fertility.
+The male side of the equation should not be overlooked, however, including asking “does ibuprofen affect male fertility?”.

 For men, there is a wide range of lifestyle factors and medications that can impact their fertility.
 Smoking (either tobacco or marijuana) has been shown to adversely affect semen parameters.
 Certain medical conditions, such as diabetes, high blood pressure, and obesity can also impair a man’s fertility.
 Additionally, there is a LONG list of medications that can negatively influence sperm production and function.
 This list includes: high blood pressure medications, diuretics, some anti-inflammatory drugs, psychiatric drugs, corticosteroids, anabolic steroids, antacids, anticonvulsants, chemotherapy drugs, and immunosuppressants, to name a few.